GET IN TOUCH

 Example: Successful Resolution of a Bank Levy

-• After several months of consistent payments, the levy was released, and the taxpayer’s account was restored to everyday use.
+Both agencies allowed the taxpayer to apply for a payment arrangement based on verified income documentation.
+After several months of consistent payments, the levy was released, and the account was restored to normal use.

 Missouri Tax Relief Resources

-• Payment Plans: Taxpayers can apply for an installment agreement through the Missouri Department of Revenue or the IRS to make affordable monthly payments.
+• Payment plans are available through both the Missouri Department of Revenue and the IRS, allowing taxpayers to make affordable monthly payments toward their outstanding balances.

 Frequently Asked Questions